xinzhan/core-services.en/help/interface/experience-cloud.md

 * Components (Name, Description)
 * Journeys (Name, Description)

-If a keyword matches a navigation page you can get quick access link to the navigation page example datasets.
+If a keyword matches a navigation page, you can get quick access link to the navigation page example datasets.

 You also find the help articles from Experience League and Communities.
 Natural languages queries are supported.

-For example, _How to create an schema_ produces results from Experience League under _[!UICONTROL Learning]_:
+For example, _How to create a schema_ produces results from Experience League under _[!UICONTROL Learning]_:

 ![Unified Search in Experience Cloud Help](assets/unified-search-learning.png)